 Several of the princes and princess in Sofia The First have cool pets; Hildegard has a mink, Vivian has a dragon, Amber has a peacock, James has a baboon, and Xandir has an elephant.

-As noted above, quite a number of people keep exotic pets in real life.
+Quite a number of people keep exotic pets in real life.
 Many of these acquire exotic pets primarily for the coolness factor; and are unprepared to deal with the difficult and often complex dietary and care requirements.
 Unlike fictional examples, this commonly results in poor health and drastically shortened lifespan; as well as animals being abandoned into the wild when their owners are unable or unwilling to continue to care for them.
-Many are also implicated in attacks on people, or spreading of non-native diseases and parasites to native animal populations.
-And finding veternarians able to treat exotic pets is extremely difficult, if not outright impossible.
-Other pets — such as rats, hamsters, ferrets, and mice — athough still technically classed as "exotic", are common enough and simple enough to care for that they present few if any challenges beyond those faced by dog and cat owners.
+Many are also implicated in attacks on people, or spreading of non-native diseases and parasites to native animal populations. finding veterinarians able to treat exotic pets is extremely difficult, if not outright impossible.

 Parrots are generally pretty cool pets.
-They're smart and social, you can train them to sit on your shoulder and do tricks, and they're pretty much the only animals that can talk.
-However, like other pets listed on the Real Life examples, many buyers just see the "cool" part of it without realizing what they're getting into.
+They're smart and social, you can train them to sit on your shoulder and do tricks, and they're pretty much the only animals that can imitate talking.
+However, many buyers just see the "cool" part of it without realizing what they're getting into.
 Parrots, especially the larger ones, are loud, demanding, and need constant attention.
 Caring for them is appropriately described as caring for a human toddler.
 And many live for several decades.
 Many parrots often get neglected and abandoned, often sent to zoos or animal shelters.
 Even smaller, easier species like parakeets need socialization to be good pets, though since they're so cheap (and thus "throwaway pets" to many) people are more willing to get rid of them.

 Paris Hilton owns a kinkajou, an exotic relative of the raccoon.
 It received media attention when it bit her, and criticisms over it also ensued over the fact that pet kinkajous are illegal in California, which did raise questions about how qualified she was to care for an animal with specialized care.
 Nonetheless, she was able to keep the kinkajou.